 Illinois Eastern Community Colleges understands college-level knowledge is obtained from learning experiences, as well as in a classroom.
-In recognition and support of this, students enrolled in a degree or certificate program at IECC may be eligible for academic credit for their prior learning experiences as determined by an evaluative process administered by the dean of instruction or designee also monitors, evaluates, and makes recommendations for revisions to credit for prior learning activities, as appropriate.
+In recognition and support of this, students enrolled in a degree or certificate program at IECC may be eligible for academic credit for their prior learning experiences as determined by an evaluative process administered by the deans of instruction or designees.
+The deans of instruction or designees also monitor, evaluate, and make recommendations for revisions to credit for prior learning activities, as appropriate.